Solutions-Challenge/Green-day-frontend/README.md

 RecycleMe allows users to locate the nearest trash cans through 3 types of data:
 - the nearest recycling centers via the google maps api
 - user-generated data of trash cans nearby and what materials it recycles
-- local businesses which provides more specific types of data that they specifically could recycle
+- local businesses provide more specific types of data that they could recycle

 # SETUP